The Bell from Hell

 The Bell from Hell (La campana del infierno) is a 1973 Spanish-French horror film directed by Claudio Guerin Hill.
-The film is also known as A Bell from Hell.
+The film is also known as The Bells or A Bell from Hell.
 Guerin, the director, was killed in an accidental fall from the bell tower set while directing the film, and the project had to be completed by Juan Antonio Bardem.